Equations involving the modular $j$-function and its derivatives: Introduction

 \begin{theorem} Let $F(X,Y_0,Y_1,Y_2) \in \C[X,Y_0,Y_1,Y_2] \setminus \C[X]$.
 Then the equation $F(z,j(z),j'(z),j''(z))=0$ has infinitely many solutions. \end{theorem}

-The proof of Theorem \ref{thm: intro existence of sol - not dense} is based on a generalisation of the method of \cite{EH2021} which uses Rouch\'e's theorem from classical complex analysis to establish some cases of EC for $j$ (without derivatives).
-This can be seen as an analogue of the classical fact that every irreducible polynomial $p(X,Y)\in\C[X,Y]$ which depends on $Y$ has infinitely many zeroes of the form $(z,\exp(z))$, unless $p = cY$ for some $c\in\C^\times$.
+The proof of \Cref{thm: intro existence of sol - not dense} is based on a generalisation of the methods of \cite{EH2021}, which use Rouch\'e's theorem from classical complex analysis to establish some cases of EC for $j$ (without derivatives). \Cref{thm: intro existence of sol - not dense} can be seen as an analogue of the classical fact that every irreducible polynomial $p(X,Y)\in\C[X,Y]$ which depends on $Y$ has infinitely many zeroes of the form $(z,\exp(z))$, unless $p = cY$ for some $c\in\C^\times$.